 Furthermore, China's regulatory framework governing genetic testing is also in the preliminary stage and rapidly evolving.
 The evolution of government regulations and their interpretation and enforcement involve significant uncertainties, which may place additional burdens on us or even render it impossible for us to comply with certain regulations.
 For example, in February 2014, two government agencies jointly published an announcement regarding the clinical application of genetic tests, or Circular 25, which halted the provision of genetic tests unless the clinical laboratory of genetic testing is included in a designated pilot program.
 Pursuant to Circular 25, in March 2014, the PRC government launched the pilot program that granted permits to NGS laboratories.
 This pilot program, to our knowledge, has been discontinued.
 Since no implementing rules for Circular 25 have been promulgated as of the date of this annual report, the provision of genetic testing by biotechnology companies, including us, which were not included in such pilot program, may be deemed by the competent governmental authorities to have violated Circular 25.
 As advised by our PRC counsel, we believe that the risk of us being found in violation of Circular 25 by providing genetics tests is low given that (i) our central laboratory has obtained the clinical PCR testing laboratory certificate, and we are one of the first biotechnology companies in China that have obtained the NGS laboratory certificate, both issued by the NCCL, according to Administrative Regulations for Clinical Gene Amplification Laboratory of Medical Institutions, and (ii) as of the date of this annual report, the relevant governmental authorities have not imposed any penalties on us, or to our knowledge, on other peer companies conducting genetic testing, for any violation of Circular 25.
-However, we cannot assure you that the governmental authorities determine that we have violated Circular 25, our business of provision of genetic tests may be halted, which may adversely
+However, we cannot assure you that the governmental authorities will take the same view with us or our PRC counsel.
+If the governmental authorities determine that we have violated Circul